oerc-music/meld-calma/notes/meld-calma-agents-and-annotation-models.md

             a mc:RecordingRef, meld:ItemRef, ldp:Resource;
             dc:creator "John";
             dct:created "2019-06-01T14:09:58+0100";
-            meld:ref <etree recording URI>  # Value saved in song-to-recording .
+            meld:ref <etree recording URI>;
+                # Value saved in song-to-recording
+            mc:artist_song_ref <artists_songs entry ref>;
+                # same as target of corresponding song_to_recording annotation
+            .

 (ensuring each song and recording is added to its workset just once.)

 Note that the structure of container names here is illustrative: agents and clients should discover container references by following indexes rather than knowledge of the naming structure used.

-Note that annotations are defined using the `<>` for a URI reference: this resolves to the URI of the containing resource, and can be used to dereference a fgiven annotation (e.g. if annotations are being processed from a graph of merged annotations.)
+Note that annotations are defined using the `<>` for a URI reference: this resolves to the URI of the containing resource, and can be used to dereference a given annotation (e.g. if annotations are being processed from a graph of merged annotations.)

 The "song to recording" annotation container is added to the "Song workset feature index"